sevenam/sevenam.github.io/content/post/ntfs-ads/index.md

 ### More streams

-Note that a file consist of at least one stream, meaning it can actually contain more than just one.
+Note that a file consist of at least one stream, meaning it can actually contain more than one.
 After downloading a file from the Internet you may have noticed the following after checking the properties of the file:

 ![NTFS file security warning](ntfs-file-security-warning.png)